 If all else fails, move on.
 Willingly accept that you both see things differently and that it isn’t always necessary to reconcile things.
 You can just let them be, in which case you learn to agree to disagree amiably.

 I would be remiss if I didn’t mention that there are plenty of positives that can come from having a healthy discussion, debate, or disagreement when done right.

 Seek out people who disagree with your idea or thinking.
 As it turns out, good disagreement can be central to your progress.
-It is only by not being able to prove that your partner (or others in your organization) are wrong can you can give them the confidence they need to know they are right.
+It is only by not being able to prove that your partner (or others in your organization) are wrong can you give them the confidence they need to know they are right.
 Of course, it’s important to have think-partners who aren’t echo chambers and who are good at having healthy conflicts.